Elevate Festival

 The Elevate Festival is an annual festival that takes place around the Schloßberg in Graz, Austria.
 The aim of the festival is to create a better understanding of the most important issues of our time and to discuss groundbreaking alternatives, innovative projects, and various initiatives in the realm of civil society, social movements and dedicated activism.
 Elevate combines contemporary music, art and political discourse.
 The organizational body is a Nonprofit organization.
 All the discourse and film programme of the festival is free of charge.
-The performing artists at Elevate usually present an eclectic array of styles, beyond conventions and the mainstream.